Wacom Accelerates the Advancement of the Creative Technology Industry with the Expansion of its Best-in-Class Cintiq Pro Product Line

 Wacom continues to make history as part of its 40th anniversary by announcing the expansion of its elite Wacom Cintiq Pro product line: the Wacom Cintiq Pro 17 and Wacom Cintiq Pro 22 join the Wacom Cintiq Pro 27 as the industry standard bearing digital pen displays for professional creatives in cutting-edge creative fields that demand the most advanced technology.

-TOKYO and PORTLAND, Ore. and DÜSSELDORF, Germany, Oct.
-19, 2023 /PRNewswire/ -- In keeping with 40 years of technology leadership, Wacom, the pioneer of digital pen technology, announces the Wacom Cintiq Pro 17 and Wacom Cintiq Pro 22, two additions to the Cintiq Pro family.
-These new pen displays share the same revolutionary technology of the recently introduced Wacom Cintiq Pro 27: the most advanced color-accurate displays capable of producing 1.07 billion colors, an industry leading refresh rate of 120Hz which can lower pen latency, and the fully customizable Pro Pen 3.
+HONG KONG, Oct.
+20, 2023 /PRNewswire/ -- In keeping with 40 years of technology leadership, Wacom, the pioneer of digital pen technology, announces the Wacom Cintiq Pro 17 and Wacom Cintiq Pro 22, two additions to the Cintiq Pro family.
+These new pen displays share the same revolutionary technology of the recently introduced Wacom Cintiq Pro 27: the most advanced colour-accurate displays capable of producing 1.07 billion colours, an industry leading refresh rate of 120Hz which can lower pen latency, and the fully customizable Pro Pen 3.

-The color critical workflows of today and tomorrow such as VFX and CG, as well as professional animation, illustration, design and photography and the desires of students and teachers in creative education, provide the foundation for the new Cintiq Pro 17 and 22.
+The colour critical workflows of today and tomorrow such as VFX and CG, as well as professional animation, illustration, design and photography and the desires of students and teachers in creative education, provide the foundation for the new Cintiq Pro 17 and 22.
 The Cintiq Pro 22 features a 21.5" screen for those who need more screen real estate while the Cintiq Pro 17 offers a more compact 17.3" display.
-Both 4K resolution displays are capable of displaying 1.07 billion colors, and feature sublime color coverage including: 100% Rec.
-709, and 99% DCI-P3 coverage - the color gamuts used most frequently in Video, Film and Broadcast production.
+Both 4K resolution displays are capable of displaying 1.07 billion colours, and feature sublime colour coverage including: 100%Rec.
+709, and 99% DCI-P3 coverage - the colour gamuts used most frequently in Video, Film and Broadcast production.
 Both products are also Pantone® and Pantone SkinTone Validated meeting the Pantone standard for accurately displaying the entire range of human skin tones.
-In many cases, with this level of accuracy, the need for a second color reference monitor is eliminated from the color-critical workflows of today and tomorrow.
+In many cases, with this level of accuracy, the need for a second colour reference monitor is eliminated from the colour-critical workflows of today and tomorrow.

 The Cintiq Pro 17 and 22 also feature HDR Gamma support.
 They are equipped with HLG (hybrid log-gamma) and the PQ (perceptual quantization) curve for displaying and editing HDR (high dynamic range) video content.
 The optimized gamma curves render images to appear truer to how the human eye perceives the real world compared to SDR (standard dynamic range).